All clear in Berlin after police find laundry in suspect bag

-BERLIN Berlin police gave the all clear following a security alert in the German capital on Thursday after a suspicious suitcase was found only to contain laundry, a spokesman said.
+BERLIN (Reuters) - Berlin police gave the all clear following a security alert in the German capital on Thursday after a suspicious suitcase was found only to contain laundry, a spokesman said.

 Police re-opened the street near Alexanderplatz station that had been closed while security specialists made checks and all train services resumed after some disruption.